venkataravuri/247.ai-assignment/README.md

 3. Should have gaurdrails against toxcity, bias.
 4.

+Performance Assurance section below highlighs how some of the above NFRs are met.

 ### Solution Architecture

 AI has become more ubiquitous in every software product including contact centers.
 As AI technology continues to develop, more and more contact centers are using AI to improve customer service.
 Unlike previous rule-based ML models, Generative AI has great capacity to solve the challenges of contact centers, both improving customer experience and increasing efficiency among human agents.